 This was an amazing experience… hanging out with fascinating people (Alan Kay, Thad Starner, Dean Kamen, and other highly creative notables), displaying my toys in an interesting setting, a well-managed show… like the ACM97 show four years earlier, it was wildly educational.
-The only artifacts that remain are the gorgeous photo above and this delightful letter from the ACM Expo director, thanking me for my participation.
-(Personal information has been redacted.)
+The only artifacts that remain are the gorgeous photo above showing the Microship, a moment with fellow wearable computer pioneer Steve Mann, and a delightful letter from the ACM Expo director.

 Dear Steve,